Can You Microwave Ziploc Bags – Details on Safety and Methods

 Are Plastic Bags (in general) Microwave-Safe?

-While it’s tempting to pop any plastic bag into the heat for a quick meal, it’s worth noting that not all are created equal and some may pose risks when heated.
+While it’s tempting to pop any plastic bag into the heat for a quick meal, it’s worth noting that not all are created equal, and some may pose risks when heated.

 For instance, bags made of PVCs should be avoided due to potential dioxin release under high heat.
 Instead, FDA-approved microwave-safe containers are your best bet.